Othmane-data/Coffee-Sales-Dashboard-by-Excel/README.md

 ```

 ### 📉 Charts and Visualization:
-The report comprises 4 charts:
+The report comprises 3 charts:

 ___1. Top Sales Of Coffee___
 ___2. Top Sales By Country___
 ___3. Top Sales By Customers Name___

-You can interact with the report
 we're use the pivot table for every shart
+You can view the all dashboard [here](coffeeOrdersData.xlsx)

 ___1. Top Sales Of Coffee___